GreptimeTeam/docs/docs/v0.5/en/user-guide/concepts/features-that-you-concern.md

 # Features that You Concern

-## Does GreptimeDB support updates?

-Sort of.
-The updates can be effectively performed by insertions.
-If the primary keys and time index have identical column values, the old data will be replaced with the new one.
-The primary keys with time index in GreptimeDB are mostly like the series in other TSDBs.

-The performance of updates is the same as insertion, but too many updates may hurt query performance.

-## Does GreptimeDB support deletion?

-Yes, it does.
-It can delete the data by its primary keys effectively, but also may hurt query performance when too many.

-Deleting data using other queries is not an efficient operation, as it requires two steps: querying the data and then deleting it by primary keys.

 ## Can I set TTL or retention policy for different tables or measurements?

 Of course, you can set TTL for every table when creating it: